zotero/citeproc-js-server/README.md

 * items - either an array or a hash of items
 * itemIDs - an array of identifiers of those items to convert.
 If this is not given, the default is to convert all of the items.
+* citationClusters
+* styleXml - a CSL style to use